Danie12345/control/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues](../../issues/) page.
+Feel free to check the [issues](https://github.com/Danie12345/control/issues/) page.

 ## Show your support
 Give a ⭐️ if you like this project!

-## Acknowledgments
-- Hat tip to code reviewers and to everyone who reviewed the project and made suggestions.

 ## 📝 License
 This project is [MIT](LICENSE) licensed.